Adaptable End-to-End ASR Models using Replaceable Internal LMs and Residual Softmax: Proposed Methods

 where $C$ denotes the total number of counts for all tokens, $C_i$ is the count of the $i$-th token, $n_0$ represents the number of tokens that never appear, and ${\rm I}_{\{n_0 \neq 0\}}$ is an indicator function which is 1 if $n_0\neq 0$ and 0 otherwise.

-Furthermore, the ${\rm [blank]}$ label in CTC is unique and never appears when counting the frequency of token appearance.
+Furthermore, the ${\rm [blank]}$ label in CTC is unique and never appears when counting the frequency of training tokens.
 Therefore, the R-softmax keeps the predicted probability of ${\rm [blank]}$ the same as when using the normal softmax.
 Assume the index of ${\rm [blank]}$ as 1 and the weight ($p_1^t/p_1^s$) of ${\rm [blank]}$ in R-softmax as $k$, the value of $k$ can be calculated using the following equations: